Nomifactory/Guides/guides/PlayingOnDev.md

 ## Installation

 Since we use an automatic build system, installation is nice and simple.
-Just download the client and/or server zip from [latest-dev-preview](https://github.com/OmnifactoryDevs/Omnifactory/releases/tag/latest-dev-preview).
+Just download the zip called `Omnifactory-dev-<commit hash>-snapshot.zip` for client install and `Omnifactory-dev-<commit hash>-snapshot-server.zip` for the server.
+These are located [here](https://github.com/OmnifactoryDevs/Omnifactory/releases/tag/latest-dev-preview).
 This link always goes to the latest development snapshots.

 ### Version Numbering Scheme